intel-lab-lkp/linux/Documentation/filesystems/resctrl.rst

 with respect to allocation:

 "min_bandwidth":
-		The minimum memory bandwidth percentage which
+		The minimum memory bandwidth percentage or units which user can request.

+"max_bandwidth":
-		user can request.
+		The maximum memory bandwidth percentage or units which user can request.

 "bandwidth_gran":